CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 - [Niconico](https://www.nicovideo.jp/)
 - [Youtube](https://www.youtube.com/)

-And also make sure you understand basic Japanese, or at least have a translator to read Japanese.
+It's better if you can understand some basic Japanese, or have a translator to read Japanese.

 ## The Main Idea